TMS Side Effects

 The Benefits of TMS

-The best thing about TMS is that it isn’t associated with significant side effects associated with medication therapy like weight fluctuation, sexual dysfunction, drowsiness.
+The best thing about TMS is that it isn’t associated with significant side effects associated with medication therapy like weight fluctuation, sexual dysfunction or drowsiness.
 To read more about the benefits of TMS, Click Here

 Breakthrough Depression Treatment